-As road repair has been a priority in recent months, progress on footpath repairs has been limited.
+As road repair has been a priority in recent months, progress on rights of way repairs has been limited.

-Louise mentioned the sub meeting between PD LAF and DCC in 2023 where priority routes were discussed.
-There will be a further meeting in May 2024 for LAF members who want to join the discussion, ahead of the next full LAF meeting in June.
+Louise mentioned the Sub-Group meeting between the LAF and Derbyshire County Council in 2023 where priority routes were discussed.
+There will be a further meeting in May 2024 for Forum members who want to join the discussion, ahead of the next full LAF meeting in June.